+Unconditional Acceptance

-Unconditional Acceptance: Act 1290 of 1997 as amended ACT 520 of 1999 requires students graduating from public school after May 1, 2002, to have completed the core curriculum for unconditional college admission.
-GED recipients, out-of-state high schools, home schooled from accredited home schools, and private high school graduates who score 19 or above on the ACT composite or equivalent ACCUPLACER or COMPASS will be granted unconditional college admission.
+Act 1290 of 1997 as amended ACT 520 of 1999 requires students graduating from public school after May 1, 2002, to have completed the core curriculum for unconditional college admission.
+GED recipients, out-of-state high school graduates, students from accredited home schools, and private high school graduates who score a 19 or above ACT composite or equivalent will be granted unconditional college admission.

+Conditional Acceptance

-Conditional Acceptance: A public school student who graduates after May 1, 2002 and has not completed the core curriculum will be admitted conditionally.
-GED recipients, out-of-state high schools, home schooled and private high school graduates who score 18 or less on the ACT composite or equivalent ACCUPLACER or COMPASS will be granted conditional admission.
+A public school student who graduates after May 1, 2002, and has not completed the core curriculum will be admitted conditionally.
+GED recipients, out-of-state high school graduates, students from accredited home schools, and private high school graduates who score 18 or less on the ACT composite or equivalent ACCUPLACER or COMPASS will be granted conditional admission.